-- In addition to the equipment specified in this Subsection, Part E may require that an operator demonstrate, through emergency plans or ship safety management processes, that the type and performance of safety equipment carried on board is appropriate to the specific vessel operations. - 2.
+- 1. The requirements for the type and quantity of EPIRBs, other than those for use with inflatable coastal liferafts, are specified in Part C Subsection 7B. - In addition to the equipment specified in this Subsection, Part E may require that an operator demonstrate, through emergency plans or ship safety management processes, that the type and performance of safety equipment carried on board is appropriate to the specific vessel operations. - 3.
 Factors to consider when satisfying Part E may include, but are not limited to, type of vessel, geographical area of operation, prevailing weather conditions, ambient / sea temperatures, availability of rescue services, wildlife in the immediate vicinity, limitations of passengers, i.e. children, elderly and handicapped.